-As an alternative to 1139EHC, rams of certain breeds can be exported from Great Britain to the Isle of Man using certificate 1137EHC.
-Exporters are advised to check the terms of their Import Permit from the Isle of Man.
+Exporters are advised to check, IF APPLICABLE, the terms of their Import Permit obtained from the Isle of Man.

-7. Maedi Visna/Caprine Arthritis Encephalitis Accredited Flocks/Herds
+Maedi Visna/Caprine Arthritis Encephalitis Accredited Flocks/Herds

-Paragraph III and V (b) (i) refer
+Paragraph V (c) (i) (a) refers.

-Sheep and goats from flocks which have maedi visna(MV)/ caprine arthritis encephalitis(CAE) Accredited status under the SAC Consulting: Veterinary Services at Inverness, (part of the Premium Sheep & Goat Health Scheme (PSGHS)) may be exported from their premises of origin, which must be specified at paragraph III (b).
+Sheep and goats from flocks which have maedi visna (MV)/ caprine arthritis encephalitis (CAE) Accredited status under the SAC Consulting: Premium Sheep & Goat Health Scheme (part of Scotland's Rural College (SRUC)) may be exported from their premises of origin, which must be specified at paragraph III (b).

-8. With respect to all animals certified as MV/CAE Accredited, the Official Veterinarian must see a current certificate of status.
-Certificates of status must be a veterinary certificate of status issued by SAC Inverness.

-9. In the case of sheep and goats from SAC Consulting: Veterinary Services at Inverness, (part of the Premium Sheep & Goat Health Scheme (PSGHS)) flocks/herds: Before signing the export health certificate, the Official Veterinarian must obtain written confirmation from SAC Inverness that the status of the flock/herd is current.
-Faxed or email confirmation is acceptable.

-For SAC Consulting: Veterinary Services at Inverness, (part of the Premium Sheep & Goat Health Scheme (PSGHS)) flocks/herds: details of name, address including post code and if known, Scheme registration number and the Official Veterinarian's fax and telephone number should be sent, preferably by fax or email to:
+- 6. With respect to all animals certified as MV/CAE Accredited, the Official Veterinarian must see a current certificate of status.
+Certificates of status must be veterinary certificate of status issued by SAC St Boswells. - 7.
+Before signing the export health certificate, the Official Veterinarian must obtain written confirmation from SAC that the status of the flock/herd is current.
+Faxed confirmation is acceptable. - 8.
+For SAC St Boswells Scheme flocks/herds: details of name, address, including post code, and if known, Scheme registration number, as well as the Official Veterinarian's fax and telephone number should be sent, preferably by fax, to:

-SAC Consulting: Veterinary Services, Drummondhill, Stratherrick Road, Inverness, IV2 4JZ Tel: 01463 226 995/Fax: 01463 711103
+SAC Consulting: Veterinary Services, Health Schemes, Greycrook, St Boswells, Melrose, TD6 0EQ

+Tel: 01835 822456 | Fax: 01835 823643

-The Official Veterinarian should send the above details to SAC Inverness as soon as an application is made for export of sheep or goats to the Isle of Man.
-SAC Inverness will send confirmation of current status by fax to the Official Veterinarian.
+The Official Veterinarian should send the above details to SAC St Boswells as soon as an application is made for export of sheep or goats to the Isle of Man.
+SAC St Boswells will send confirmation of current status by fax to the Official Veterinarian.
 Official Veterinarians and exporters should note that checks on status can only be carried out during normal office hours.

-10. Pre-Export Isolation - Non-Accredited Flocks/Herds
+9. Non-Accredited Flocks/Herds: Pre-Export Isolation

-Paragraphs V (b) (ii) and V (b) (iii) refer
+Pre-export isolation and testing: Paragraphs V(c) (ii) (a) and (b) refer.